backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Respirometry/RespirometryLab.md

 Put the nose clip on the volunteer's nose.
 This ensures that all air breathed passes through the Mouthpiece, Filter, and Flow Head (Figure 6).
 1. After the volunteer becomes accustomed to the apparatus and begins breathing normally, you are ready to begin.
+2. Click OK to close the spiromter pod settings window to return to the main recording window.

 ##### If performing Volume Correction

-1. With the flow head on the bench, **Zero** the Spirometer,
+1. With the flow head on the bench, **Zero** the Spirometer. *The equipment can be zeroed by clicking on the Setup menu and selecting "zero all inputs".*
 2. Have the volunteer replace the noise clip and put the mouthpiece in their mouth and hold the Flow Head as before.
-1.  **Start** recording.
+3.  **Start** recording.
 Have the volunteer take a few normal breaths, then perform a full exhalation (this should be sigh, not a gasp or a forced vital capacity procedure) and then breathe normally for about one minute.
 At the end of one minute, have the volunteer perform another full exhalation.
 Observe the data being recorded in the "Flow" channel; it should resemble Figure 7.

 ![](media/image10.png){:width="575"     height="165"} *Figure 7.
 Proper volume correction Procedure.
 Note, the two full exhalations must be done as consistently as possible as the lowest points on the flow channel are used to correct the Volume calculation.
 Note this procedure is optional, check with your instructor.*